FirstEnergy: FirstEnergy Formation

 FirstEnergy was formed on November 7, 1997, when Ohio Edison acquired Centerior Energy and its subsidiaries for $1.6 billion in stock.
 The company was acquired with plans for a restructuring and layoffs to cut costs.
 That same month the Public Utilities Commission of Ohio (PUCO) initiated an investigation into the reliability of FirstEnergy's energy transmission in the context of possible plant shutdowns and prior problems with Centerior.

-Subsequent mergers

-In 2001, FirstEnergy merged with GPU, Inc., the owner of Jersey Central Power & Light Company, Pennsylvania Electric Company (Penelec), and Metropolitan Edison Company (Met-Ed).

-FirstEnergy would later merge with Greensburg, Pennsylvania-based Allegheny Energy in 2011.

-Bankruptcy of FirstEnergy Solutions
+Bankruptcy of FirstEnergy Services Corp. and formation of Energy Harbor Corp.

+FirstEnergy Services Corp. was incorporated on August 8, 1997, with the primary purpose of providing intracompany services, such as the operation of subsidiary generation companies and financial transactions.
+It underwent several mergers and fictitious name filings beginning with its first filed merger on March 31, 1998.
+As of September 1, 2001, FirstEnergy Services Corp. became FirstEnergy Solutions Corp.

-On March 31, 2018, FirstEnergy Solutions filed for bankruptcy.
-FirstEnergy Solutions was a generation subsidiary, and FirstEnergy itself remains solvent.
-The case is being closely watched as it could have significant implications for the U.S. power sector, as the U.S. Bankruptcy Court for the Northern District of Ohio has asserted its primacy over the Federal Energy Regulatory Commission (FERC) relating to certain FirstEnergy Solutions FERC-regulated power purchase agreements.
+On March 31, 2018, FirstEnergy Solutions Corp. filed for bankruptcy.
+FirstEnergy Solutions Corp. was a member of FirstEnergy Generation, LLC–itself a generation subsidiary of FirstEnergy Corp.–while FirstEnergy Corp. itself remained solvent.
+The case has been closely watched as it could have significant implications for the U.S. power sector.
+For instance, the U.S. Bankruptcy Court for the Northern District of Ohio has asserted its primacy over the Federal Energy Regulatory Commission (FERC) relating to some of FirstEnergy Solutions Corp.’s FERC-regulated power purchase agreements.

-The Company filed its eighth amended bankruptcy plan on October 14, 2019.
-In 2020, it emerged from bankruptcy, becoming Energy Harbor Corp.
+FirstEnergy Solutions Corp. filed its eighth amended bankruptcy plan on October 14, 2019.
+In 2020, it emerged from bankruptcy.
+The company's post-bankruptcy fate was two-fold.
+First, the company was incorporated in Delaware under the name Energy Harbor Corp. and has since continued to operate in Ohio under the same name.
+For legal purposes, Energy Harbor Corp. is registered in Ohio as a foreign entity.
+Secondly regarding post-bankruptcy fate, FirstEnergy Solutions Corp. has also continued its existence as an actively chartered Ohio company, but this is only on paper rather than in practice: that entity does not conduct any business.